twl8n/esp32-streaming-cam-ota/README.md

 https://github.com/skx/esp8266/blob/master/d1-helsinki-tram-times/d1-helsinki-tram-times.ino#L581

-### web ota via web browser not command line
+### Web ota via web browser not command line

 Over the air updates, OTAWebUpdate, requires a web browser on the host computer.
 (As opposed to command line or python script as BasicOTA above.)
+I'm using the arduino-cli command line, so "web ota" isn't useful to me at this time.

 Compile and upload a web ota update the usual way (Arduino IDE, or arduino-cli) , add some web ota code to any sketch you want to upload, compile sketch and export binary, use a web browser to upload the binary.
 Web browser based, not command line (although maybe `curl` or `wget` could make it command line?).